Department of Pediatrics

 National Institutes of Health

 Ashlinn Quinn completed her PhD in the Climate and Health track of the Department of Environmental Health Sciences at the Mailman School of Public Health in May 2016.
-She studies the health impacts of climate change adaptation strategies, indoor environmental conditions, and the health effects of indoor cookstoves.
-Ashlinn holds a B.A. with dual majors in Psychology and Music at UC Berkeley and an M.A. in Anthropology at the University of Chicago.
-Prior to beginning her doctoral studies she worked in outreach and education at organizations including the Peggy Notebaert Nature Museum in Chicago, New York’s public television station Thirteen/WNET, and Columbia University’s Center for New Media Teaching and Learning.
+Ashlinn holds a BA with dual majors in Psychology and Music at UC Berkeley and an MA in Anthropology at the University of Chicago.
+She studied the health impacts of climate change adaptation strategies, indoor environmental conditions, and the health effects of indoor cookstoves.

 Oregon Health Sciences University